 Lisa provides individual, couples and group therapy.
 Her real-life approach is non-threatening and includes humor and heart.
 She has completed training through the BTTI (Behavior Therapy Training Institute) through the IOCDF in a form of Cognitive Behavioral Therapy (CBT) known as Exposure Response Prevention (ERP), which is the gold standard method of treatment for OCD and related anxiety disorders.
 She is especially passionate about providing individual and group therapy to parents and loved ones of people with OCD.

 Wallace has been a part of the practice since his Forever Mom (Debbie Kolbrener) adopted him in March 2014.
 He is a Buttercream Retriever and he loves to give big hugs and kisses to anyone who comes into the office.
 Although he is not an official therapy dog, most clients feel he is a welcomed addition to any session.
-Wallace is at the office most Mondays, Tuesdays, Wednesdays and Fridays (i.e., when he hasn’t been sitting in the pond outside his house!)
+Wallace is at the office most Mondays, Tuesdays and Wednesdays (i.e., when he hasn’t been sitting in the pond outside his house!)